Accelerating Family Screening with Genetic Testing Could Change Care for Familial Hypercholesterolemia

 FH is a common, life threatening, dominantly inherited genetic disorder.
 FH causes high LDL-C from birth and is the cause of 20 percent of early heart attacks (heart attacks that occur in the 20’s, 30’s and 40’s).
 An estimated one in 250 Americans have FH, but 90 percent are undiagnosed.
 If left untreated, individuals with FH have a 20 times higher lifetime risk of heart disease than the general population.

-The mission of The FH Foundation, a patient-centric research and advocacy nonprofit organization, is to save lives by contributing to scientific research that leads to greater understanding and improved diagnosis and treatment of familial hypercholesterolemia worldwide.
+The mission of the Family Heart Foundation, a patient-centric research and advocacy nonprofit organization, is to save lives by contributing to scientific research that leads to greater understanding and improved diagnosis and treatment of familial hypercholesterolemia worldwide.
 Please visit www.theFHfoundation.org for more information.

 1Knowles J, et al. Reducing the burden of disease and death from familial hypercholesterolemia: A call to action.
 Am Heart J.2014;168:807-811.